 Everton are one of the mainstays in the top flight and have been ever-present since the Premier League started in 1992.
 They were promoted from the Second Division in 1953/54 and have been in the top tier ever since.
 In those 68 seasons the Liverpool side have won four Division One titles, the FA Cup three times and the European Cup Winners' Cup.

-The match will be live on Sky Sports in the UK and Brentford fans can also listen live on Bees Player.
+The game will be live on Sky Sports in the UK and Brentford fans can also listen live on Bees Player.
 Full information on the service can be seen here.
 Bees fans living overseas should check this page to see if they can watch the game live.